davilayang/learning-resources/ml-algos/classification/SVM.md

 ### Quadratic Programming

 [Quadratic programming, wikipedia](https://en.wikipedia.org/wiki/Quadratic_programming)
-&nbsp;&nbsp;&nbsp;&nbsp; Quadratic programming (QP) is the process of solving a special type of mathematical optimization problem—specifically, a (linearly constrained) quadratic optimization problem, that is, the problem of optimizing (minimizing or maximizing) a quadratic function of several variables subject to linear constraints on these variables.
+Quadratic programming (QP) is the process of solving a special type of mathematical optimization problem—specifically, a (linearly constrained) quadratic optimization problem, that is, the problem of optimizing (minimizing or maximizing) a quadratic function of several variables subject to linear constraints on these variables.
 Quadratic programming is a particular type of nonlinear programming.

 ## Appendix: References